 An Application is a set of code, framework, libraries, services. - Developer View

 In contrast, these are also associated in a way that a change in one realm introduces change(s) in another realm.

-Customer Grievances, Competition Edge, UX improvements, Feedbacks and Law Changes: all these introduce changes.
-After a rigorous thought process (cost-benefit analysis), these changes are passed to developers to transform into code.
-At developers end, they might have to write new code or adjust with the existing codebase.
+Customer Grievances, Competition Edge, UX improvements, Feedback, and Law Changes: all these introduce changes.
+After a rigorous thought process (cost-benefit analysis), these changes are passed to developers for transforming into code.
+At developers' end, they might have to write new code or adjust with the existing codebase.
 The complexity of adjustment depends upon changes and existing code.

 complexity = f(changes, existing_code)

 Patching and re-patching of code disturb the structural balance of Software.
 When we patch, we are so focused on the piece of code to work that we ignore the overall stability of Software.

 Many times, fixing or enhancing one feature leads to disturbing other features.
 At one point in time, Software becomes a minefield.

 A Software can only be well designed if we know what kind of changes to expect in the future.

 We are human; we can p̵r̵e̵d̵i̵c̵t̵ estimate a limited version of the future.